graemetait/cakephp-state-machine-behavior/README.md

 		public function _onStatePlaced() {}

-- You can check whether a state is currently set by calling is&lt;NameOfState&rt;().
+- You can check whether a state is currently set by calling is&lt;NameOfState&gt;().
 For example to check whether a Placement record is currently set to shortlisted call the following.

 		$this->Placement->isShortlisted();